 7.1.2.2.20 MCVideo in-progress emergency group state cancel request

-Table 7.1.2.2.20-1 describes the information flow MCVideo in-progress emergency group state cancel request from the MCVideo client to the MCVideo server.
+Table 7.1.2.2.20-1 describes the information flow MCVideo in-progress emergency group state cancel request from the MCVideo client to the MCVideo server and from the MCVideo server to the MCVideo server.

 NOTE: In Rel-14 and Rel-13 versions of this specification the name of this information flow is "MCVideo emergency group call cancel request".